If you click a link on this page and make a purchase, we may receive a small commission at no extra cost to you. Learn more.

 What is xanthan?

-Since we established that bacteria are non-sentient (and thus, vegan), as long as you don’t have a specific allergy, xanthan is quite harmless (when consumed in tiny doses).
+Since we established that bacteria are non-sentient (and thus, vegan) in our “Is Lactic Acid Vegan?” article, as long as you don’t have a specific allergy, xanthan is quite harmless (when consumed in tiny doses).

 What is potassium sorbate?